redhat-cop/openshift-migration-best-practices/planning.md

 3. Run `pvc-migrate` to migrate PVs or `imagestream-migrate` images.

-### Upstream tools vs MTC
+### Comparison of upstream tools and MTC

-Upstream tools can perform large-scale migrations much faster than MTC if the migration environment meets tool requirements.
+Upstream tools can perform large-scale migrations much faster than MTC if the migration environment meets the tool requirements.

 The following environment is an example of a large-scale migration: